-Father has made us a New Creation, and each day His life is strengthened within us, if we will simply humble ourselves by going to Him, talking to Him, and asking for His help (See Psalms 33:18-22).
-No matter how small or how big our dilemma may be, if we will ask Him to help us, then He promises to answer us: Ask, and it shall be given you (Matthwe 7:7a)!
+Father has made us a New Creation in Messiah, and each day His life is strengthened within us, if we will simply humble ourselves by going to Him, talking to Him, and asking for His help (Psalms 33:18-20).
+No matter how small or how big our dilemma may be, if we will ask Him to help us, then He promises to answer us: Ask, and it shall be given you (Matthew 7:7a)!

 Asking for His help is the secret to finding His strength in our time of need.
 This is especially true when we present ourselves to Him each morning, and we acknowledge Him in all our ways:

-- I beseech you therefore, brethren, by the mercies of God, that ye present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
-And be not conformed to this world: but be ye transformed by the renewing of your mind, that ye may prove what is that good, and acceptable, and perfect, will of God.
-(Romans 12:1,2)
+- I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable unto God, which is your reasonable service.
+And be not conformed to this world: but be transformed by the renewing of your mind, that you may prove what is that good, and acceptable, and perfect, will of God.
+(Romans 12:1-2)

-- Trust in the LORD with all thine heart; and lean not unto thine own understanding.
-In all thy ways acknowledge him, and he shall direct thy paths.
+- Trust in Yahuwah [the LORD] with all your heart; and lean not unto your own understanding.
+In all youry ways acknowledge Him, and He shall direct your paths.
 (Proverbs 3:5,6)

-- In the day when I cried thou answeredst me, and strengthenedst me with strength in my soul.
+- In the day when I cried, You answered me, and strengthened me with strength in my soul.
 (Psalms 138:3)

 Through trusting in His Word and His mercy, as well as our humble prayers, then we are renewed by the power of His Spirit, day by day, little by little.
 By spending time with Him [even a few minutes being better than none!], Father makes us more receptive to His guidance, and to His grace that enables us.

-As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, no matter how small the matter, then He refreshes our innermost being.
-He energizes us, and gives us confidence in His power to hold us close to Him — gives us confidence in His lovingkindness to lead us “in paths of righteousness for his name’s sake” (Psalms 23:3).
+As we saw in Trusting in Yahuwah With All Your Heart, when we acknowledge Yahuwah in all our ways, no matter how small the matter, then He refreshes our innermost being!
+He energizes us, and gives us confidence in His power to hold us close to Him — gives us confidence in His lovingkindness to lead us “in paths of righteousness for His name’s sake” (Psalms 23:3).